ynijtg/Feribs-FishingBoat/README.md

 Then it will write the byte pattern into memory.
 After that, all placeholders will be overwritten by the correct offsets/function addresses.

+The tool will Create a Remote Thread on the code cave, the tool then wait until the thread dies.
+The Thread will only die if a fish was caught or after 20 second (timeout).
+A new thread will be createn when an old thread dies until the user cancels the bot.

 You might noticed we start our code cave with 0x90 (NOP).
 This is due to the anti-cheat that blizzard uses, what they do is replace the first byte by 0xC3 (ret).
 There is a bypass function in the code that will make our thread start at the second byte of the code cave.